Monitoring Kubernetes

 Upgrade from version 5.9 to 5.10

-Upgrade the application in Splunk and the collectorforkubernetes image.
-The new Security/Objects(Pods) dashboard depends on streaming Pod objects from the API server.
-See the default configuration (section 004-addon.conf).
+Upgrade the Splunk application and the collectorforkubernetes image.
+The new Security/Objects(Pods) dashboard relies on streaming Pod objects from the API server — see the default configuration (section 004-addon.conf).

 Upgrade from version 5.8 to 5.9

-Upgrade the application in Splunk and the collectorforkubernetes image.
-See the release notes for new features (including capabilities to stream API Objects and support for multiple Splunk Clusters).
+Upgrade the Splunk application and the collectorforkubernetes image.
+The release notes cover the new features, including streaming API Objects and support for multiple Splunk clusters.

 Upgrade from version 5.7 to 5.8

-Upgrade the application in Splunk and the collectorforkubernetes image.
-The YAML configuration file now includes critical pod annotation for Kubernetes versions below 1.14, and PriorityClass for Kubernetes versions 1.14 and above.
-See configuration.
+Upgrade the Splunk application and the collectorforkubernetes image.
+The YAML configuration now ships a critical pod annotation for Kubernetes versions below 1.14 and a PriorityClass for 1.14 and above — see configuration.

 Upgrade from version 5.6 to 5.7